Current Projects

 Southeastern Center for Conservation / Atlanta Botanical Garden

-Supervisors: Dr. Lauren Eserman-Campbell, Amanda Carmichael, Dr. James Ojascastro
+With Lauren Eserman-Campbell, Amanda Carmichael, and James Ojascastro

 As an NSF RaMP Trainee, I examined species delimitation in the Sarracenia rubra species complex, a taxonomically unresolved group of North American pitcher plants.
 This group includes three federally-listed Endangered taxa and two subspecies petitioned for listing under the Endangered Species Act.
 I am isolating DNA from plants in ABG’s conservation safeguarding collection and local herbaria, then using whole genome sequencing to study phylogenomic relationships in this species complex.